Dr. Karma Guindon & Associates

 of the Problem

-Many mental health and relationship problems are caused by unhealed wounds from the past
+Many mental health and relationship problems are caused by unhealed wounds from the past.

 We now know that many mental health problems, relationship problems, and difficulties with functioning in everyday life are largely influenced by traumatic or overwhelmingly stressful experiences in our past.

-According to world-renowned physician and neuroscientist, Bessel van der Kolk, there are 2 sources of trauma: "Big T" and "Small t" traumatizing experiences.
+According to world-renowned physician and neuroscientist, Bessel van der Kolk, there are 2 sources of trauma: "Big T" and "small t" traumatizing experiences.
 1) The Big T type are typically overt and extreme events, such as a car accident, a choking incident, violent assault, the death of a loved one, or witnessing violence, that can leave you feeling chronically vulnerable, in danger, worthless, or helpless.
-2) The "Small t" type are different in that are a result of more ongoing and sometimes subtle experiences that can create a sense of worthlessness, shame, incompetence, and defectiveness .
-Small t trauma is also referred to as ""attachment trauma", "attachment shock", "complex PTSD", "childhood wounding", or "emotional neglect".
+2) small t trauma is different in that it is a result of more ongoing and sometimes subtle experiences that can create a sense of worthlessness, shame, incompetence, and defectiveness .
+Often these experiences occur in childhood.
+Small t trauma is also referred to as "developmental trauma", "attachment trauma", "attachment shock", "complex trauma", "childhood wounding", or "emotional neglect".

-Common examples of small t traumatic experiences include ongoing lack of affection, tenderness, understanding from a caregiver, being ignored, 'crying it out' parenting, getting in trouble for having and expressing feelings, bullying by peers, mistreatment from a teacher, having a sick sibling, parental divorce, or experiencing poverty, mysogyny, racism, and/or homophobia.
+Common examples of small t traumatic experiences include ongoing lack of affection, tenderness, or understanding from a caregiver, being ignored, 'crying it out' parenting, getting in trouble for having and expressing feelings, bullying by peers, mistreatment from a teacher, having a sick sibling, parental divorce, or experiencing poverty, mysogyny, racism, and/or homophobia.
 These sources of trauma can be as wounding or more wounding than Big T trauma.

 It's important to note that trauma, whatever the source, is not an event.
 Trauma is the term used to describe how the body processes an experience.
 "Trauma refers to an event stored in aloneness rather than within a safe connection" (Dr. Becky Kennedy).